 The first waterfall on your list will be the major one in Krabi.
 It’s named, “Huay Toh Waterfall” and it’s located outside of Krabi town about 25km or so.
 It’s an excellent motorbike ride to get out there and highly recommended.
 The Krabi Eco Tour bicycle place has tours there if you feel like riding the 20km out to the waterfall – on a paved road.
 There are some dogs to contend with – just FYI.

-Huay Toh waterfall is part of the Khao Phanom Bencha national park in Krabi.
+Huay Toh waterfall is part of the Khao Phanom Bencha National Park in Krabi.
 Khao Phanom is a 4000+ feet mountain that feeds the stream that forms this waterfall.
 Hiking is available to the peak – but only during the dry season from Jan to April.
-Problem is – it’s also the hot season and that’s quite a climb!
+The problem is – it’s also the hot season and that’s quite a climb!

 There are a number of levels to the waterfall.
 Some say 11 levels to this falls.
 I’m not sure that could be correct.
 I have climbed up to 3 levels.
 I was at what I assumed was the top but some locals told me there were many more levels after a hike through the jungle.